bunchc/blog/about.md

 # Speaking

-I've been known to speak at a few events here and there.
-Here are some of them I can find links for:
+Cody has speoken at a number of industry events:

 * Interop Las Vegas 2016 - [Batman is not a career strategy](http://info.interop.com/lasvegas/scheduler/speaker/bunch-cody.38403)
 * Boston VMUG 2016 - [Automation, you're doing it wrong](http://blog.codybunch.com/2016/06/20/Speaker-Notes-Slides-BOS-VMUG-2016/)